jknowles/eeptools/README.md

 Helping Out
 ===========

+`eeptools` is intended to be a useful project for the education analytics community.
+Contributions are welcomed.
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.